-COMM676 • Organizational Analysis
+COMM676 • Organizational Analysis 3 credits (COMG)

 Exploration of organizational cultures and dynamics in for-profit and nonprofit institutions, including means of guidance and control; use of power and influence; formal and informal communication; authority and hierarchy; management of conflict and enhancement of consensus; and followership and empowerment of organization members.
 The process of a "communication audit" will be applied.